ropitz/dataarc-demo/docs/index.rst

 .. image:: _static/dataARC_chart3.jpg
    :width: 400
    :class: align-left
 Thinking about how to map your data to the DataArc community's shared concept map can be challenging.
-Graduate students working with the project team have developed materials to guide PhD students considering contributing their data.
-These |ws| designed to be used in a workshop, are relevant to anyone considering contributing project data to the DataArc Ecosystem and should be reviewed before creating combinators for your dataset.
+Graduate students working with the project team have developed materials to guide PhD students considering contributing their data. |ws| designed to be used in a workshop, are relevant to anyone considering contributing project data to the DataArc Ecosystem and should be reviewed before creating combinators for your dataset.

 |
 |